frederic-perez/AmE-dictionary/data/idioms.md

 __be a different kettle of fish__ To be entirely different in scope or description from someone or something that was just being discussed.
 __be a given__ :two: To be something that can be assumed or relied upon to occur or come to pass.
 __be a keeper__ :two::hammer:
-__be a long shot__ To be very risky, uncertain, or unlikely to succeed.
+__be a long shot__ :two: To be very risky, uncertain, or unlikely to succeed.
 (Of an attempt, proposition, or guess.) _I know this is a long shot, but would you like to go out on a date with me sometime?_
 __be a loud mouth__ To have a tendency or habit of speaking incessantly, indiscreetly, and/or in a noisy, boastful manner. _If I had known you were such a loud mouth, I’d have never shared my secret with you!_
+__be a loudmouth__ To have a tendency or habit of speaking incessantly, indiscreetly, or in a noisy, boastful manner. _I can’t stand Terry’s new husband—he’s such a loudmouth when he drinks!_
 __be a must__ To be requisite, necessary, or indispensable.
 __be a roaring success__ To be extremely or triumphantly successful.
 __be a wash__ To have gains and losses that are considered to be equal or offset; to have an outcome of negligible advantage or disadvantage. _The product sold moderately well, but we spent so much on development and marketing that it ended up being a wash._